“The Changeling Assassin”

 For the next year, she worked to assure a chain of contacts she could trust to feed her information.
 She also found a fast friend in a tavern maid, Oriana, a jolly dimwitted woman that had a knack for business and saw a potential money maker in her.
 Raevin would play her violin in the tavern for tips and bring business as the beauty known only as Amelia Mason.
 Little did she know where she would be at the end of the year.
 The Groundbreaking was upon them.

-I am native to the Mid-Western United States and now live in the Pacific Northwest with my husband, dog, and two cats.
-I have some acting experience thanks to high school and college and would like to become a notable voice over artist one day (baby steps though).
+I am native to the Mid-Western United States and now live in the Pacific Northwest.
+I have some acting experience thanks to high school and college and would like to pursue voice over professionally one day (baby steps though).
 I am a gamer, an otaku, creative writer though unpublished, and all around geek.

 I have been playing Dungeons and Dragons since about 12-years-old.
 It’s thanks to an old friend I even got into role play and tabletop games in the first place and am thrilled that we can potentially do so much good by just playing a game.